Alaskan Tigers Book Two

 “To help a friend in need I would do what needs to be done.
 Raja, I haven’t known you very long, but I consider you a part of my family and can see your pain.”
 She rubbed his back.

 “We’ll get through it.
 We know Pierce is still out there and after me.
-He has a larger following then we guessed.
+He has a larger following than we guessed.
 I know it’s your job as our Lieutenant to worry, but we’ll survive.”

-The invisible ear bud allowing him contact with command central and the ground teams sprang to life.
+The invisible earbud allowing him contact with command central and the ground teams sprang to life.
 “Breach.
 We have a breach at the main gate.
 All available units respond.”